Your Domain Name is the start of your website journey.

 Open up your web browser of choice and select a Domain Name Registrar.
 I use Namecheap as I find their interface easy to manage.
 Then enter the Domain Name you want to create in the search bar.

-This is the Namecheap home page, you can see I selected the Individuals option at the bottom of the screen, but you can make your own choice here depending on your business set up.
+This is the Namecheap home page, I selected the Individuals option, but you can make your own choice here depending on your personal business set up.

 Here, I wanted to see if my Domain Name is available, so I typed it in the search bar in full, including the .com bit.

 Next, I clicked on the red search icon to start looking…

 In this case, the Domain Name I searched for was already in use (by me) .

 This is why it is important for you to search for your preferred Domain Name to see if it’s available, or if it’s for sale within your budget

 If your first choice of Domain Name is gone, then you’ll need to search through alternatives.